selimslab/selimslab.github.io/_posts/notes/phil/books/2020-1-31-great-thinkers.md

 **Rachel Carson** Silent Spring, DDT, love of nature works better than guilt

+## Anna Freud

+People are people not vending machines.

+Ambivalence is the key to be an adult.
+Life is grey.
+Nothing is completely good or bad.

+**Defense mechanisms**

+1. Denial
+2. Projection
+3. Turning against the self
+4. Sublimation, redirecting to sports, art, career, ..
+5. Regression, getting childish
+6. Rationalisation
+7. Intellectualisation
+8. Reaction formation
+9. Displacement, redirection to someone weaker
+10. Fantasy

+## Margaret Mead

-**Margaret Mead** Culture determines people far more than suspected.
+Culture determines people far more than suspected.
 Most traits are not “human nature” but just culture

 What we really need is understanding, calm, and insight.